nnn

 • Classic breakfast plate: Scrambled eggs, bacon or sausage, and a bowl of fruit that makes you feel virtuous.

-• Brunch spread: Serve with biscuits, gravy, and something acidic like sliced tomatoes with salt and pepper.
+• Brunch spread: Pair with biscuits and gravy as well as an acidic component like sliced tomatoes with salt and pepper.

-• BBQ side: Pulled pork, smoked chicken, or ribs.
-The casserole is basically edible comfort padding.
+• BBQ side: Pulled pork, smoked chicken, or ribs Mmmmm!
+The casserole is really just edible comfort padding.

-• Holiday breakfast: With a simple frittata or baked eggs and a pot of coffee strong enough to negotiate with.
+• Holiday breakfast: While frittatas and baked eggs are always a good choice, you may want to consider a pot of coffee that’s strong enough to negotiate with.

-• Weeknight dinner: Rotisserie chicken and a crunchy green salad with a sharp vinaigrette to cut through the richness.
+• Weeknight dinner: Rotisserie chicken paired with a crunchy green salad and a sharp vinaigrette will cut through the richness of the chicken.

 Common Stumbles, Easy Saves

 “The top browned but the center feels cool.”
 Your casserole was cold going into the oven (straight-from-fridge situation).
-Add 10 minutes and cover with foil if the top is getting too dark.
+If the top is getting too dark, cover with foil and add 10 more minutes to the time.

 “The cheese got grainy.”
-Pre-shredded cheese can do this.
-Shred your own, and avoid baking at higher temps “to save time.”
-This dish likes a steady, gentle bake.
+Pre-shredded cheese is known to do this.
+Shred your own cheese and don’t bake at high temps “for convenience.”
+This dish appreciates a consistent, mild bake.

 “It sticks to the pan.”
-Butter the dish generously, especially the corners.
-Those crispy corner bits are prized, and they shouldn’t be welded on.
+Please butter the dish well, particularly the corners, as the bits that are crispy at the corners are desirable, and shouldn’t be stuck on.

 Nutrition and Storage Notes

-Buttery and dairy-forward, this casserole isn’t pretending to be a salad.
-The exact nutrition information will vary by brand; however, treat this as a considerable side dish that can easily become the centerpiece (especially if you add ham or sausage)
+Rich in butter and dairy, this casserole dish isn’t pretending to be a salad.
+The actual nutritional information will vary by brand, but consider this to be a generous side dish, that with the addition of ham or sausage, can easily become the main dish.

-To provide a subtle touch of brightness and to avoid altering the overall profile of this dish, consider using something crisp and tangy like greens with vinegar dressing, pickles, or fresh fruit.
+For a more understated brightness that doesn’t change the overall profile of the dish, consider something crisp and tangy, like a vinegar-dressed green salad, pickles, or fresh fruit.

-If kept covered, leftovers can be stored in the fridge for 4 days.
-For best texture, reheat in the oven to 350°F until steaming.
-If you are in a hurry, you can microwave individual servings.
-They will probably stay 4 days as well, but will be a little less firm.
+Cover leftovers and put them in the fridge.
+They will be good for 4 days.
+To get the best texture, reheat in the oven to 350° until it’s steaming.
+If you’re in a rush, you can microwave it.
+They will likely still be good after 4 days, but a bit less firm.

-Portions can be frozen for 2 months.
-To freeze portions, cover them well, then thaw overnight in the fridge before reheating.
-Re-cover for a few minutes to allow the top to regain its crispness.
+You can freeze portions for 2 months, but for best results, cover the portions thoroughly, and before reheating, thaw the portions overnight in the refrigerator.
+Cover again for a few minutes to allow the top to regain its crispness.

 From My Kitchen